Duduma Waterfalls: Geography

 This horsetail type waterfall is 175 m in height and is formed by the Machkund river.
 It has two sub-waterfalls, one on the Odisha side and the other on the Andhra Pradesh side.
 Duduma is about 92 km from Koraput and about 177 km from Visakhapatnam.

 Hydroelectric project

 Machhakund (Duduma) Hydroelectric Project is located near Duduma Falls.
-It is a collaborative project between the Government of Andhra Pradesh and the Government of Odisha.
-The project, consisting of 6 units, has an installed capacity of 120 MW.
+A collaboration between the Andhra Pradesh and Odisha governments, the project, consisting of 6 units, has an installed capacity of 120 MW.

 Tourism

 Machkund is a pilgrimage destination.
-The aboriginal tribe of Bonda, Gadaba, and paraja's live near this waterfall.
+The aboriginal tribe of Bonda, Gadaba, and Paraja live near this waterfall.